pjpscriv/colenso-project/README.md

  - `basex`
  - `Colenso`

-Run the server with the command `./server` and in a separate terminal run th client with `./client`.
-Then go to `localhost:3000` in your web browser.
+Run the server with the command `./server` and in a separate terminal run the client with `./client`.
+The website is then accessible from `localhost:3000` in your web browser.